FOR IMMEDIATE RELEASE

 The additional Living Classrooms Historic Ships include the Lightship 116 Chesapeake, which for decades marked the entrance to the Chesapeake and Delaware Bays, and the Seven Foot Knoll Lighthouse, built in 1856 to mark the entrance to the Patapsco River and Baltimore Harbor before being moved to Pier 5 in 1989, the iconic Skipjack Sigsbee, originally constructed in 1901, the 75-year-old Chesapeake Bay Buy Boat Mildred Belle, and the world’s only Pungy Schooner – Lady Maryland.
 Collectively, these Historic Ships reflect our dedication to preserving and sharing Baltimore's rich maritime heritage and educational programs with visitors locally and across the country.
 For more information, please visit Living Classrooms Historic Ships.

 ABOUT NORTHROP GRUMMAN

-Northrop Grumman is a technology company, focused on global security and human discovery.
-Our pioneering solutions equip our customers with capabilities they need to connect, advance and protect the U.S. and its allies.
-Driven by a shared purpose to solve our customers’ toughest problems, our 90,000 employees define possible every day.
-For more information, please visit northropgrumman.com or follow us on LinkedIn and Twitter.
+Northrop Grumman is a leading global aerospace and defense technology company.
+Our pioneering solutions equip our customers with capabilities they need to connect and protect the world, and push the boundaries of human exploration across the universe.
+Driven by a shared purpose to solve our customers’ toughest problems, our employees define possible every day.